Stephen-RA-King/pynamer/README.md

 Yes unbelievably the project already exists and yes unbelievably PyPI's own search did not find the project.

-Enter Pynamer that does not rely on a single method of finding a PyPI package:
+Enter Pynamer.
+Pynamer does not rely on a single method of finding a PyPI package:

 #### TLDR